Restoring rapids to the Mississippi river gorge

-Next month, the ACOE will kick off the first phase of the study to review disposition alternatives for the USAF Lock and Dam.
+In August 2019, the ACOE kicked off the first phase of the study to review disposition alternatives for the USAF Lock and Dam.
 Disposition of the USAF dam, which is owned and maintained by Xcel Energy, is highly unlikely.
-Public meetings are scheduled in mid-August and a final report will be available in 2020.
+Public comments on the scope of the study are being sought through October 20, 2019 and a final report will be available in 2020.
 After completion of studying USAF, the ACOE will begin the lengthier study of LSAF Lock & Dam and L&D 1.
 This phase of the study will look carefully at dam removal and include an Environmental Impact Statement (EIS).
 You can stay apprised of the process by visiting the ACOE webpage or following FMR’s river corridor updates blog.

 For more information: